ChrysIlCoder/Recipe-Finder/README.md

 ## What it uses

-It uses the [Spooncular API](https://spoonacular.com/food-api) using the ```Get Random Recipes``` For more informations, consult the docs: [Spooncular Docs](https://spoonacular.com/food-api/docs)
+It uses the [Spooncular API](https://spoonacular.com/food-api) using the ```Get Random Recipes``` For more informations, consult the [Docs](https://spoonacular.com/food-api/docs)

+_Created by Christian Boffa_